🎭 Grouping

 }

-A Group of paths can have an optional handler.
+Groups can also include an optional handler.

 func main() {